sakarisalmi/42-Pipex/README.md

 This is the parent process (pid: 0)
 >
 ```
 As you can see, the processes printed something different this time (if you run the program multiple times, you'll notice that the pid will keep changing, and maybe also the order of which process output prints out first - this is because both processes run simultaneously, and it's random which one outputs its contents first).
-And just we're able to make the two processes print different strings, we're also able to execute different commands!
+And just like we're able to make the two processes print different strings, we're also able to execute different commands!

 ## Pipes, Dup and Dup2
 So now that we are able to to execute two different commands, how do we feed the output of one command to another as input?

-This is where pipes come in again!
+This is where pipes come back in again!

 We've already done piping in the CLI, but we didn't go into detail of what happens 'under the hood', so to say.

 >int dup(int fildes);

 >int dup2(int fildes, int fildes2);

 dup() duplicates an existing object descriptor and returns its value to the calling process.
 In dup2(), the value of the new descriptor fildes2 is specified.